hellosteadman/droplet-map/README.md

-droplet-map
+Droplet map
 ===========

-Show Droplet payment locations on a map
+Tracking the top companies taking money through Droplet, and the kinds of things people buy.